fholzi8/fholzi8/README.md

 But not only the requirements of your business application has to be counted in.
 Also, the whole cost of your business application is important and then the distribution of application (cloud) comes also into the game.

+<h4>General Topics</h4>
-And, all repository in my account are valid and valuable for me but mustn't for you.
+And, all repository in my account are valuable for me but mustn't for you.
 Please keep this in mind.

 Due to the fact I am working since several years in network engineering my repositories are related mostly to this kind of stuff and if you are also into this stuff please take a look also to these accounts: